officialbigo/dazn-project/README.md

 How to have access to admin permissions:

-  In the end-point "GET /admin/login" send a json body consisting of { "admin_name":"admin" , "password":"admin"}
+  - `GET /admin/login`: with json body consisting of `{ "admin_name":"admin" , "password":"admin"}`

-  Thus a jwt access token will be provided should be used in the auth header bearer token section for access to admin operations.
+  Jwt access token will be provided to be used in the auth header bearer token section for access to admin operations.

 How to create a new admin user:

-  In the "POST /admin/register" send a json body consisting of  { "admin_name":"name" , "password":"pswd"}.
+  - `POST /admin/register`: send a json body consisting of  `{ "admin_name":"<fill>" , "password":"<fill>"}`.
   Thus a new admin user will be created with the admin_name and password for admin access permissions.

 Movie lobby end pts: